The Value of Strategic Alignment and Roadmaps

-In this blog, we will learn to define a strategic roadmap, its various benefits and some tips to help you make the most out of your strategic roadmap.
+In this blog, we’ll define the strategic roadmap and explain its benefits.
+We’ll also share some tips to help you make the most out of your strategic roadmap.

-This is a continuation of a series about roadmaps.
-Make sure to check out the introductory post and follow the series to learn more about the different types of roadmaps.
+This is the latest in a series about roadmaps.
+Be sure to check out the introductory post and follow the series to learn more about different types of roadmaps.

-A strategic roadmap, also known as a strategy roadmap or a portfolio roadmap, is the highest level overview of the strategic objectives of the organisation as well the associated investments and activities that contribute to the achievement of those objectives.
-It helps visualise the various dependencies and interrelations between different portfolios and projects to give teams the opportunity to optimise their resources and processes appropriately.
-They are often a long-term roadmap that can span multiple years to help inform the long-term strategy and planning required of senior management or the project management office.
+A strategic roadmap, also known as a strategy roadmap or a portfolio roadmap, is the highest level overview of the organisation’s strategic objectives.
+However, it also includes associated investments and activities that contribute to the achievement of those objectives.

-Gaining a holistic overview of an organisation’s activities and objectives is one of the biggest benefits of a strategic roadmap but it is only the tip of the iceberg.
+Gaining a holistic overview of an organisation’s activities and objectives the main benefit of a strategic roadmap.
+But, it’s not the only benefit.
 Here are some other ways a strategic roadmap can bring value to your organisation.

 Ensures strategic alignment of organisation-wide activities

-When organisation oversight is clustered into distinct siloes, key leadership can often fail to recognise different opportunities for collaboration and efficiency as some projects in different portfolios may be trying to achieve the same goal without realising the other exists.
-By organising the strategic roadmap by strategic objectives, key decision-makers have a better idea of how the organisation is collectively reaching goals and how they can reorganise themselves to accomplish the goals more effectively.
+When activities are clustered into siloes, leadership might miss opportunities for collaboration and efficiency.
+This is because projects in different portfolios may have the same goal, without realising the other exists.
+By organising the strategic roadmap by strategic objectives, key decision-makers have a clearer understanding of how the organisation is reaching goals.
+From there, they can re-organise themselves to accomplish the goals more effectively.

 Supports strategic decision-making process